|

 The dedicated and caring employees of the Six Nations Ambulance Service work cooperatively under the regulations of the Ontario Ministry of Health, the Ambulance Act, Coroner’s Act and strive to provide the best ambulance service available, always remembering “the Patient Comes First.”

-As part of the licensing provisions to operate an ambulance service, Six Nations Ambulance must undergo a Ministry of Health service review every two to three years, where MOH officials spend three days at the service, riding with the crews, scrutinizing paperwork and procedures.
+As part of the licensing provisions to operate an ambulance service, Six Nations Ambulance must undergo a Ministry of Health service review every three years, where MOH officials spend three days at the service, riding with the crews, scrutinizing paperwork and procedures.
 Following these three days, the MOH team writes a detailed report including any recommendations for improvements and then recommends the renewal of the ambulance service license.
-This is to ensure Six Nations Ambulance is meeting or exceeding the provincial standards of an ambulance service.
+This is to ensure Six Nations Ambulance is meeting or exceeding the provincial standards of a land ambulance service.

 |